mattyoung101/slingshot/README.md

 `.slingshot.toml` file to configure the server.
 This is mandatory for multi-file (read: most) projects.

 ### Troubleshooting
-Slingshot issues can be diagnosed by reading the log file.
+Slingshot issues can be diagnosed by reading the LSP log file.
 This is located in `~/.local/share/slingshot/slingshot.log`.

-If there are errors about missing includes or not being able to find certain files, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.toml` file.
+If the LSP does nothing at all, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.toml` file.
 Then, read the log to make sure that Slingshot has the correct root directory.
 The best way to ensure this is invoking Neovim by typing `nvim .` in the project's root directory - don't edit individual files.

 If the above steps do not resolve your issue, please open a bug ticket in the GitHub issue tracker.
 You must include your log file, detailed description of the issue, and also a SystemVerilog code